-Chart 1.15 shows that the high school's dropout rate for 2015-16 and 2016-17 is much lower than that of LAUSD during the same two-year period.
-The data also shows that the high school's dropout rate declined between 2015-16 and 2016-17.
+The high school met their goal with regards to the dropout rate for the two years reported.
+Chart 1.13 shows that the high school's dropout rate for 2015-16 and 2016-17 is much lower than that of LAUSD during the same two-year period by two to three percentage points.
+The data also shows that the high school's dropout rate declined between 2015-16 and 2016-17 by .5 percentage point.
 The high school continues to work on preventing student dropouts by providing a wide-range of supports as outlined in the LCAP plan.